cfclrk/markdown-xwidget/README.md

 ## Usage

-After installing markdown-xwidget, open a markdown file and then run `M-x markdown-xwidget-preview-mode`.
+Open a markdown file and then run `M-x markdown-xwidget-preview-mode` to toggle the live-preview on or off.

 See the installation documentation above for an example of creating a keybinding for that command in `markdown-command-map`.

-You can run the same command again to kill the live-preview window, or just run the standard `kill-buffer` (<kbd>C-x k</kbd>) right in the xwidget buffer.

 ## Configuration